 Moreover, in addition to its natural interest, Morris Island is also of historical significance as it was used as a portage point for First Nations and European explorers who wanted to bypass the Chats Falls.
 I did not meet any explorers (in fact, I did not meet other hikers on the trails that day), but I saw several amateur painters who came to try to capture the quiet beauty of the place.

 The Morris Island Conservation Area is located about 40 minutes from downtown Ottawa.
-There is no fee (not that I am aware of), but a box at the entrance allows to deposit donations.
-The trails are marked (and indicated with different colors) and also accessible in winter, apparently (I’m planning to come back with my snowshoes in a few months!).
+The trails are well-marked (and indicated with different colors) and also accessible in winter, apparently (I’m planning to come back with my snowshoes in a few months!).